ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 (YS 2.49-53)

 _Prāṇāyāma_ is often seen translated as "breath control."
 This is fine as an elementary explanation but lacks the depth of its intent.
-The breath is merely our most visceral experience of _prāṇa_ in the body and therefore the gross mechanism used.
+The breath is merely our most visceral experience of _prāṇa_ in the body and therefore the most effective mechanism for accessing it.

 _Prāṇa_ is a word that has no definitive equivalent in English.
-It can be conceptualized as the infinite and omnipresent manifesting power or energy in the universe.
+It can be conceptualized as "the infinite and omnipresent manifesting power or energy in the universe."
 In a dualistic framework, it is the counterpart to _ākāśa_—the infinite, omnipresent material of the universe.

 > Āsana is prāṇāyāma when done correctly.
 If you cheat in āsana, then prāṇāyāma will cause lots of anxiety.
 > <cite>— Noah Williams</cite>